sony/model_optimization/README.md

 ### Tutorials and Examples

-Our [tutorials](https://github.com/sony/model_optimization/blob/main/tutorials/README.md) section will walk you through the basics of deploying your first model; Covering various compression techniques for both Keras and PyTorch models.
+Our [tutorials](https://github.com/sony/model_optimization/blob/main/tutorials/README.md) section will walk you through the basics of the MCT tool, covering various compression techniques for both Keras and PyTorch models.
 Access interactive notebooks for hands-on learning with popular models/tasks or move on to [Resources](#resources) section.

 ### Supported Quantization flows</div>